Common patterns we help with

 Where are you located?

-We offer in person therapy in the Chicago Loop and on the Northshore.
+We offer in person therapy in the Chicago Loop online to people located anywhere in Illinois or Wisconsin.

-Yes!
-We are in-network providers with Blue Cross Blue Shield PPO and BCBS Blue Choice plans as well as most Aetna insurance plans.
-We provide courtesy verification of benefits for those who have a BCBS PPO or Aetna plan.
-If you have a BCBS PPO or Aetna plan, we recommend that you call the number on the back of your insurance card to find out answers to the following questions:
+We are in-network providers with Blue Cross Blue Shield PPO and BCBS Blue Choice plans as well as Aetna and some United insurance plans.
+We provide courtesy verification of benefits.